 “Your grace!”
 Llarimar said, standing.
 “We should go for help!”

 “We are help,” Lightsong said.
 He took a deep breath.
 Then, surprising himself, he charged down the tunnel.
-He approached the light quickly, turning around a corner and coming into a section of tunnel that had been worked more delicately.
-In seconds, he was running on a smooth stone floor, and he burst into what appeared to be a dungeon or a cellar, robes rustling.
+He quickly approached the light, turning around a corner and coming into a section of tunnel that had been worked more delicately.
+In seconds, he was running on a smooth stone floor, and he burst into what appeared to be a dungeon or a cellar.

-Blushweaver sat, tied to a chair and a group of men wearing the God King’s priestly robes stood around her.
+Blushweaver sat, tied to a chair.
+A group of men wearing the God King’s priestly robes stood around her.
 There were several soldiers in the room, though they didn’t wear city guard uniforms.